A low-Mach phase field-lattice Boltzmann-finite difference model for reactive gas flows propagating through complex shaped particle assemblies: Model

 In contrast to pressure, which couples to density variations and thus homogenizes with the speed of sound, stress forces arise from velocity gradients in the fluid and are particularly important close to the interface, where such gradients are usually high (despite the fact that fluid velocity itself can be fairly small).
 Therefore, we keep the interface stress term in the Navier-Stokes equation.
 Accounting for these considerations, and gathering the above results together, the volume-averaged version of the Navier-Stokes equation becomes

-where we have also divided both sides of Eq.~(\ref{eq:volume-averaged-NS-equation-3}) by $\phia$, which was common to all but the last term.
+where we have also divided both sides of Eq.~(\ref{eq:volume-averaged-NS-equation-3}) by $\phia$.
 Equation~(\ref{eq:volume-averaged-NS-equation-3}) is nothing but the momentum balance equation for a fluid of phase $\alpha$ experiencing a drag force of the form

 at the interface.
 With this, the diffuse-interface version of the momentum balance equation takes its final form